-Late October 2019 the JIP participants were gathered at DNV GL headquarters at Høvik for the 3rd JIP workshop.
+Late October 2019 the JIP participants were gathered at DNV headquarters at Høvik for the 3rd JIP workshop.
 The main topics were to demonstrate the status of the software development, the standard and the JIP use cases and to discuss future use and corresponding requirements to the Open Simulation Platform for collaborative system simulations.

 Both the development of Core Simulation Environment (CSE) and the standardization work are progressing according to plan.
 The CSE v0.5.0 was recently distributed to partners with features such as individual model step size and command line interface to facilitate more efficient simulations for the JIP use cases.
 The software development is also closely linked with the development of the standard, supporting features for mapping of signals and connection of models defined by the system ontology under development.